Come What May (We Are Messengers song)

-"Come What May" is a song by Irish worship band We Are Messengers.
+"Come What May" is a song by American worship band We Are Messengers.
 The song was released as the lead single to their third studio album, Wholehearted (2021), on 11 June 2021.
 The song was written by Darren Mulligan and Jeff Pardo.
 Jeff Pardo produced the single.

 "Come What May" peaked at No. 2 on the US Hot Christian Songs chart.
 The song also went on to peak at No. 19 on the Bubbling Under Hot 100 chart.
 At the 2022 GMA Dove Awards, "Come What May" was nominated for the GMA Dove Award for Song of the Year.

 Background

 On 11 June 2021, We Are Messengers released "Come What May" as the lead single to their third studio album, Wholehearted (2021).
 The single impacted Christian radio stations in the United States on 16 July 2021.
 On 10 September 2021, We Are Messengers released a new version of the song, titled "Come What May +" featuring Cory Asbury.